Phoenix in Happy Tails Magazine

 Thank you so much to Happy Tails for featuring our special boy, Phoenix, on their website.
-We’re SO proud of him!
-Please take 10mins to read his story – it will make your day!
-He truly is an ambassadog for rescues everywhere.
-Visit the website (link below) for some beautiful, heart-warming pictures.)
+We’re SO proud of him – he truly is an ambassadog for rescues everywhere.
+Visit the Happy Tails website for more pictures.

 Written by Jenni Davies of Fisantekraal Animal Welfare and photography by Andrew Waltman

 This is the incredible story about how a scared, unwanted dog who waited four long years for a home went on to make a huge difference…

 It was a chilly afternoon in 2012 when Susan Dearham, a Fisantekraal Animal Welfare (FAW) volunteer, was called to a house in the township of Fisantekraal.
 There were two dogs there – Buksie, a small tan terrier, and Demon, a skinny black-and-white Border Collie-mix.
 They had simply been left behind when the previous owners moved; the new homeowners were an elderly couple, the woman basically bedridden.
 They didn’t want to turf the dogs out but were struggling to keep their heads above water, so Susan had been bringing them dog food to try and help out.
 But that day their son informed Susan that his parents actually couldn’t cope with the dogs and asked if they could be rehomed.

 Both the dogs were really skittish and looked as if they either hadn’t been socialised at all, or had been harassed – or both.
 It turned out that the children in the area had been teasing and tormenting them (regrettably, something that is all too common in the township).
 Susan took the dogs to Uitsig Animal Rescue Centre, which was, at that stage, right next to Fisantekraal and with which FAW works.

 Buksie was quickly adopted but, sadly, his black-and-white friend would call UARC home for the next four years.